fssa-batch3/saran.murugan__web_project/README.md

     -Scenario 1:user  wants to logout
     -Steps:
    3.Log in as user.
-   2.Navigate to the profile page
+   2.Navigate to the profile page.
-   4.User views the logout button
+   4.User views the logout button.
-   5.Clicks the button
+   5.Clicks the button.
-   6.Logged out From the profile
+   6.Logged out From the profile.
-   7.Now user in home page
+   7.Now user in home page.
     -Expected Result:
       -User Succesfully Logged out